mikejlong60/lens-workshop/MikePresentation.md

 After today's session on Lenses you can begin anywhere.
 But try and gain some mastery of the material that precedes, especially the Functor and Applicative Functor.
 These two ideas from Category Theory are what gives the various abstractions in the Monocle Optics library their composability.
 A Prism composes with a Traversal with an
-Iso with a Lense ad infinitum.
+Iso with a Lens ad infinitum.
 In my experience of the past 30 years reusability has been mostly an illusion until now.

 The exercises are in the form of partially completed code.
 The actual implementation of some of the code is missing but is in the `answers` branch if you get stuck for longer than you can stand.
 But remember that if you go that route you will fail the exam;)